pulp/plugin_template/README.md

   sync_ci               Enables a nightly workflow to update the CI files.

-  test_bindings         Include a job that runs a script to test generated client
-                        library.

-                        This job requires the plugin author to include a 'test_bindings.rb' script in the ./.ci/assets/bindings directory of the plugin repository.
-This script is supposed to exercise the generated client library.

   test_cli              Run the pulp-cli tests as part of the CI tests

   test_performance      Include a nightly job that runs a script to test performance.
 If using a